 SWAT Service Description

-SWAT (Secure Web Application Tactics) offers customers a combination of a state-of-art web application scanning technology and security analysts to provide the most accurate and reliable solution for dynamic security testing of web applications.
-It combines vulnerability scanning with penetration testing in a continuous approach to ensure customers’ websites remain protected even when web applications change or new attack methods are discovered, covering both technical vulnerabilities and business logic flaws
+SWAT (Secure Web Application Tactics) offers customers a combination of a state-of-art web application scanning technology and Security Consultants to provide the most accurate and reliable solution for dynamic security testing of web applications.
+It combines vulnerability scanning with penetration testing in a continuous approach to ensure customers’ websites remain protected even when web applications change or new attack methods are discovered, covering both technical vulnerabilities and business logic flaws.

 The service comprises:

 - Unlimited number of user accounts and roles